mateuszKapturkiewicz/MK.AsyncFromScratch/README.md

 # Async from scratch

-This is a testing ground for an excellent lecture made by Stephen Taub on how async was inventend and build in to .net framweork.
+This is a testing ground for an excellent lecture made by Stephen Toub on how async was inventend and build in to .net framweork.